 Your anise magnolia can handle full sun if it is watered regularly or is in an area with rich moist soil.
 If it does not have particularly moist soil, plant it in a spot that gets partial shade.

 This tree prefers moist, slightly acidic soil, but it is crucial that the soil have excellent drainage.
 It's important to assess the soil's porosity before planting.

 To do so: Dig a hole 12 inches wide by 12 inches deep in the planting area.
 Fill the hole with water and let it drain.
 Then, after it drains, fill it with water again, but, this time, see how long it takes to drain.
 In well-drained soil, the water will go down at a rate of about 1 inch an hour.
 A faster rate, such as in loose, sandy soil, may signal potentially dry site conditions.
 A slower rate indicates poor draining soil and is a yellow flag that you may need to improve drainage with amendments, plant in a bed, or look for plants that are more tolerant of wet soil conditions.

 During the first year or so, give your magnolia 1 inch of water per week as it becomes established.
 After the tree has become established, it should not need extra watering unless your area is experiencing drought conditions or is especially arid.

 Anise magnolia is considered hardy in zones 3 to 9, though gardeners at either end of this range may find that the tree struggles in extreme cold or extreme heat.
 In warm summer temperatures, anise magnolia prefers consistently moist soil, so they thrive with the occasional rainstorm or deep watering.

-Fertilize anise magnolia in late winter or early spring with a slow-release shrub or tree food that contains sulfur and iron.
+Only fertilize anise magnolias after performing a soil test and determining that there is a deficiency, since this type of tree is prone to fertilizer burn.
+If you must fertilize, do it in late winter or early spring with a slow-release shrub or tree food.
 A second application can be given in late summer.